Granite Vs. Quartz Countertops

 However, before you make the investment in a custom granite or quartz kitchen countertop, you need to make an informed decision.
 Read on for some of the important factors in deciding between quartz and granite countertops.

-Granite and Quartz Countertop Comparison
+Granite and Quartz Countertop Comparisons

 Resistance to Heat, Scratches, Stains and Chemicals